-We’ll leave politics to the trained professionals, but we think it’s high time Ohio takes you all to school, even if it’s only about tree law.
-We have some thinking people here (we think).
-Just to prove our arboreal mettle, we’re going to spend the next three days talking about a single Ohio case, a lengthy decision that’s a veritable final exam in tree law.
+It’s high time Ohio takes you all to school, even if it’s only about tree law.
+We have some thinking people here in Ohio (we think).
+Just to prove the Buckeye State’s arboreal mettle, we’re going to spend the next three days talking about a single Ohio case, a lengthy decision that’s a veritable final exam in tree law.

-The Ohio appellate court decision answers some tough questions.
-Such as, if the Massachusetts Rule lets me trim encroaching tree branches and roots up to my property line, what duty do I have to the trimmee?
+This Ohio appellate court decision answers some tough questions, questions such as, if the Massachusetts Rule lets me trim encroaching tree branches and roots up to my property line, what duty do I as the trimmer have to the trimmee?
 Or, how do I maximize my damages (if I’m the plaintiff) or minimize them (if I’m the defendant)?
-Or, what method do I have to use to trim back to the property line?
+Or, what method may I have to use to trim back to the property line?

 Serious questions, indeed.
-So we’ll leave the walls and Russia investigations and tax reform and tweets to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
-He claims the Massachusetts Rule lets him use anything short of tactical nuclear weapons to vindicate his tree-trimming rights.
-The Court is more cautious…
+So we’ll leave COVID-19 and January 6th and Ukraine and immigration and climate change to others, and travel to sunny Darke County, where megafarmer Dick Levy has just had one of his farmhands trim a property-line fencerow by ripping down offending branches with a trackhoe.
+He claims the Massachusetts Rule lets him use anything short of tactical nuclear weapons to vindicate his tree-trimming rights (pay attention, Vladimir Putin).

 The former owner had allowed his neighbor Dick Lavy Farms to farm the property, and the lane had not been used.
 Brewer cleared the lane of undergrowth in order to access the rest of the property.
 The lane ran west to east, and had trees on both sides of the lane, with the trees on the south side forming a fencerow between Brewer’s property and land owned by Dick Lavy Farms.
 The trees in the fencerow were a woodland mix; none of the trees were ornamental or unique.